trademindx/blog/_posts/2018-02-17-trademindx-roadmap-q1-2018-update.markdown

 During Q2 we will also be moving the technical aspects of the Trademindx platform forward and building it out.
 We hope you enjoyed this update and will join us on our journey.

-Please take a moment to connect with us on Twitter.
+Please take a moment to [connect with us on Twitter][twitter].
 Trademindx is going to start Tweeting soon too!

 To your investing success,
 Trademindx Team